 Developing all dimensions

 Our learning environment encourages girls to understand the value of knowledge and the context of what they’re learning, and why.
 In this culture, we see girls highly-engaged and genuinely wanting to learn.
-At St Cuthbert’s Senior School you can expect enthusiastic, creative teachers who go the extra mile to help each girl learn in her own way.
-They have deep knowledge of their subjects, the ability to inspire and the passion and tenacity to work with your daughter at her pace.

 As a Knowledge Rich School, we have a school-wide commitment to teaching specialist subject in-depth and in ways that girls understand, retain and can apply.
 This Knowledge Rich approach means solid foundations are firmly established so each girl can confidently build on their knowledge, right throughout her school and tertiary learning life.

 Whether she’s a competitive athlete or plays socially for camaraderie and fun, we encourage every girl to keep active.
 Our incredible facilities and sports programme caters for all sporting abilities.